NodeBB/docs/src/templates/installing/os/template.md

 > use admin
 ```

 Create an administrative user (the is different from the `nodebb` user we'll create later).
 Replace the placeholder `<Enter a secure password>` with your own selected password.
-Be sure that the `<` and `>` are also not left behind.
+Be sure that the `<` and `>` are also removed.

 ```
 > db.createUser( { user: "admin", pwd: "<Enter a secure password>", roles: [ { role: "root", db: "admin" } ] } )
 ```

+This should output `{ ok: 1 }`.
 This user is scoped to the `admin` database to manage MongoDB once authorization has been enabled.

 To initially create a database that doesn't exist simply `use` it.
 Add a new database called `nodebb`: